ingorichtsmeier/conditional-event-debugging/README.md

 ## Run the example

 The example requires a local PostgresQL database.
 It can run in a docker container.
+The database url is set to `jdbc:postgresql:camunda`.

 The example contains an integration test in [`ConditionalEventHandlingTest.java`](src/test/java/com/camunda/consulting/conditional_event_debugging/ConditionalEventHandlingTest.java).
 This test runs in the PostgresQL database with job executor enabled to have the parallel, overlapping transactions.